-Care Home charge £950.00 per week Local Authority maximum payment for that particular care £650.00 per week Balance outstanding (to be paid as a third party top up) £300.00 per week
+Care Home charge £650.00 per week Local Authority maximum payment for that particular care £450.00 per week Balance outstanding (to be paid as a third party top up) £200.00 per week

-This £300.00 difference between what the care home expects to be paid and what the Local Authority has set as its limit will need to be paid by a third party (often the resident's family) and is not permitted to be funded by the resident personally.
-This is to ensure that families, who want their relative to reside in a more luxurious or costly care home, are able to do so, without the Local Authority being liable for the additional 'hotel' costs.
+This £200.00 difference between what the care home expects to be paid and what the Local Authority has set as its limit will need to be paid by a third party (often the resident's family) and is not permitted to be funded by the resident personally.

+This is to ensure that families, who wish for their relative to reside in a more luxurious or costly care home, are able to do so, without the Local Authority being liable for the additional 'hotel' costs.

-However, in the calculation shown above the Local Authority's maximum payment figure is not what the Local Authority will actually pay.
-The resident will be entitled to retain a small living allowance of approximately £25 per week but all their other income will be used toward the cost of care.
-The resident will be expected to pay all the income they receive (including state pension, private pension etc.) toward the costs of care.
-This is known as the 'Resident's Contribution'.
-The Local Authority will then pay the difference between the Resident's contribution and the maximum amount that the Local Authority feel that the room is worth (in our example £650.00).
+In the calculation shown above the Local Authority's maximum payment is then further split.
+The resident will be entitled to retain a small living allowance of approximately £23.00 per week but all other income will be used toward the cost of care.
+The resident will be expected to pay all the income they receive (including state pension, private pension etc.) as the 'Resident's Contribution'.
+The Local Authority will then pay the difference between that resident's contribution and the maximum amount that the Local Authority feel that the room is worth (in our example £450.00).

+Local Authority Maximum Limit £450.00 per week

-Resident's income £280.00 per week Less the permitted living allowance (approx.) £ 25.00 per week Total Calculated Resident's Contribution £255.00 per week Local Authority Maximum Limit £650.00 per week Less total calculated Resident's Contribution £255.00 per week
+Resident's income £280.00 per week Less: living allowance £ 23.00 per week

+Resident's Contribution £257.00 per week Actual amount paid by Local Authority £193.00 per week

-As you can see sometimes this means that the Local Authority contributes a relatively minor sum in comparison to the resident and the 'third party'.
+As you can see often this means that the Local Authority contributes a relatively minor sum in comparison to the resident and the third party.
 Clearly assessments will not always be as simple in practice and can often involve complex calculations and exemptions which are not readily explained.
-Advice should be sought at the earliest opportunity and this is usually when the resident or their family are presented with a Financial Assessment form to complete.
+Advice should be sought at the earliest opportunity and this is usually when the resident or their family are presented with a Financial Assessment to complete.